penumbra-zone/guide/pages/dev/build.md

-Penumbra is written in Rust.
+Penumbra is written in [Rust].
 To build it, you will need a recent stable version of Rust, as well as a few OS-level dependencies.
 We don't support building on Windows.
 If you need to use Windows, consider using [WSL] instead.

+This page aims to describe the steps necessary to work on Penumbra when settings up the build environment manually, without using [Nix].
+If you want an easy-to-use setup, see the docs on [developer environments](./dev-env.md).

 ### Installing the Rust toolchain